Solar panels

 Introduction

-Solar-powered systems are most suitable for installation when they are part of a school’s sustainability and/or energy efficiency programme.
+Solar-powered systems are most suitable for installation when they are part of a school’s approach to sustainability and energy efficiency.
 Ideally they would be installed after basic energy efficiency improvements have been completed.

 These improvements might include: